arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

 - **settings.json** and **Settings.cs** hold your keys and other configuration details.
 Make sure to fill these with your own credentials (e.g., Azure OpenAI or OpenAI API keys) before running the project.
 - **Environment Variables**: If you prefer not to store credentials in plain text, you can configure your environment variables and adjust `Settings.cs` to read from them.
+- You can add `settings.json` on your own by looking at the structure defined above.

 ---